 - We identified 38 outcomes across 10 domains that contributed toward a core outcome set for use in epilepsy research

-The CHOICE study has three publications which are freely available:
+The CHOICE study has four publications which are freely available:

 1. Core Health Outcomes in Childhood Epilepsy (CHOICE): protocol for the selection of a core outcome set